 Once an NDA, including a Section 505(b)(2) application, is approved, the product covered thereby becomes a "listed drug" which can, in turn, be cited by potential competitors in support of approval of an ANDA or 505(b)(2) NDA.
 The FD&C Act, FDA regulations and other applicable regulations and policies provide incentives to manufacturers to create modified, non-infringing versions of a drug to facilitate the approval of an ANDA for generic substitutes.
 Manufacturers may be able to bring a generic product to market in a much more cost-efficient pathway than we currently anticipate.
 If the costs involved in bringing such a product to market are significantly less than our costs with respect to the development of XHANCE, companies that produce generic equivalents to XHANCE may be able to offer their products at lower prices.
 Further, if the timeline for bringing such a product to market is expedited, companies that produce generic equivalents to XHANCE may compete with XHANCE faster than we currently anticipate.
-For example, the FDA has communicated a priority to build on initiatives to accelerate generic entry of complex generics, which include locally acting nasal drug products.
-If the FDA accepts alternatives to comparative clinical endpoint bioequivalence studies for generic versions of locally-acting orally inhaled and nasal drug products, companies that produce generic equivalents to XHANCE may compete with XHANCE faster than we currently anticipate and a significant percentage of any future sales of XHANCE could be lost to such generic products.
-In 2019, the FDA published a draft product-specific guidance for 0.05mg/spray fluticasone propionate nasal spray that states that a comparative clinical endpoint bioequivalence study is recommended for a fluticasone propionate nasal spray product because of an inability to adequately characterize drug particle size distribution (PSD) in aerosols and sprays using commonly used analytical methods.
+For example, the FDA has communicated a priority to build on initiatives to accelerate generic entry of complex generics, which include locally acting nasal drug products and the FDA recently updated the list of product specific guidances for complex generic drug products that the FDA plans to issue in 2021 to include XHANCE, which may provide clarity for competitors to develop generic products that competes with XHANCE.
+If the FDA accepts alternatives to comparative clinical endpoint bioequivalence studies for generic versions of XHANCE, we may face generic competition faster than we currently anticipate and a significant percentage of any future sales of XHANCE could be lost to such generic products.
+In 2019, the FDA published a draft productspecific guidance for 0.05mg/spray fluticasone propionate nasal spray that states that a comparative clinical endpoint bioequivalence study is recommended for a fluticasone propionate nasal spray product because of an inability to adequately characterize drug particle size distribution (PSD) in aerosols and sprays using commonly used analytical methods.
 However, the draft guidance also provides that if a product's PSD can be accurately measured using a validated analytical method such as morphology-directed Raman spectroscopy or any other advanced methodology, the product's sponsor could submit comparative PSD data as part of their drug characterization within their ANDA application as a potential alternative to a bioequivalence study.
 Moreover, in addition to generic competition, we could face competition from other companies seeking approval of products that are similar to ours using the Section 505(b)(2) pathway.
 Such applicants may be able to rely on XHANCE or other approved drug products or published literature to develop drug products that are similar to ours.
+Furthermore, we have received a request for units of XHANCE from a generic manufacturer and are in the process of providing such units in compliance with the CREATES Act.
 The introduction of a drug product similar to our products or product candidates could expose us to increased competition, leading to a decrease in sales of XHANCE.
 Competition that we may face from generic or similar versions of XHANCE could materially and adversely impact our future revenue, profitability, and cash flows.

-Even though we have obtained regulatory approval for XHANCE, we will still face extensive FDA regulatory requirements and may face future regulatory difficulties.
+Even though we have obtained regulatory approval for XHANCE, we still face extensive FDA regulatory requirements and may face future regulatory difficulties.